 Tom has presented on a variety of topics at industry conferences, and his first book, ‘Oil and Gas Pipelines in Non-Technical Language’, was released by Pennwell Publishing in March of 2006.

 Tom's most recent book, ‘Natural Gas Local Distribution Lines in Nontechnical Language’ was published in 2016.

-Fabián Sánchez is the Engineering Manager of OCP Ecuador.
-He has a long history of more than 15 years of service at NACE International, becoming the Director for Latin America for the period 2013-2016.
-He is also the Director of the technical committee of SLOM (Latin American Society of Operators for Monobuoys and Maritime Petroleum Terminals).
+Fabián Sánchez has a history of more than 18 years of service at NACE International, becoming the Director for Latin America for the period 2013-2016.
+He is also the Director of the technical committee of SLOM (Latin American Society of Operators for Mono-buoys and Oil Marine Terminals).